Elsemary/Actuarial-Reserve-Risk-Classification-with-Gaussian-Mixture/README.md

     print('its follow normal')
 elif y[1][2] > 0.05 :
     print('no its not normal')
-        #as we see above our data could follow normal dist. but it Not in ideal shape, so we can do log transform
+#as we see above our data may(may not) follow normal distribution but it not in ideal shape, so we can do log transform
 #before using GP model
 #one reason that we decide to use log transform is that Histogram give us kind of lognormal shape
 ```